 The contagion effect is manifest in people who seek to avoid previously “neutral” objects after they have come in contact with negative sources, such as a disliked person, and in people who are attracted to items that have come into contact with positive sources, such as a person they are sexually attracted to (Rozin et al., 1986).
 In consumer contexts, it has been found that shoppers will rate clothing that has previously been touched by other people as less favorable than clothing that has not been touched (Argo et al., 2006), but the reverse effect happens when the person that previously touched the clothing was an attractive salesperson of the opposite sex (Argo et al., 2008).
 In the case of celebrities, it has also been shown that the degree of physical contact a celebrity has had with an object is positively correlated to the amount of money that people are willing to pay for it in a real-life context (Newman & Bloom, 2014).

-The importance of the contagion effect has long been recognized in behavioral psychology.
-From the 1990s to 2000s, researchers discovered that there is a relationship between contagion and a wide range of topics in the domain of both marketing and social psychology, including product evaluation (Argo et al., 2006, 2008; Morales & Fitzsimons, 2007), gambling (Wohl & Enzle, 2002; Mishra et al., 2009), emotions such as fear towards AIDS (Rozin et al., 1992), and social exclusion (Faulkner et al., 2004; Inbar et al., 2009).

-In more recent years, a growing body of literature has examined factors that influence contagion belief.
-The activation of contagion belief is related to contextual cues such as product attributes (Di Muro & Noseworthy, 2013), packages (White et al., 2016), spatial orientation (Castro et al., 2013; Savani et al., 2011; Newman & Dhar, 2014; Kim & Kim, 2011), and temporal proximity (Smith et al. 2016).
+In more recent years, a growing body of literature has examined factors that influence contagion.
+The activation of contagion is related to contextual cues such as product attributes (Di Muro & Noseworthy, 2013), packages (White et al., 2016), spatial orientation (Castro et al., 2013; Savani et al., 2011; Newman & Dhar, 2014; Kim & Kim, 2011), and temporal proximity (Smith et al. 2016).
 For instance, Castro et al. (2013) discovered that consumers tend to think that fewer people touched well-organized products on shelves than disorganized products.
 Smith et al. (2016) revealed that products with smaller serial numbers are considered to be “closer” to artists, and consumers have a higher preference for them.

 Contagion has also been shown to correlate with an individual’s confidence, dispositional judgments of others, and persuasive power (Kramer & Block 2014; Lee et al., 2011; Hingston et al., 2017; Hasford et al., 2015).
 For instance, people believe that their own athletic abilities will increase when they use objects that have physical contact with star athletes (Kramer & Block, 2014).
 Children value celebrity possessions because of contagion and need to substantiate their sense of self through contagion to objects (Diesendruck & Perez, 2015; van Gerven et al., 2018).

-Choice of study for replication: Newman et al. (2011)
+Choice of article for replication: Newman et al. (2011)

-We chose to replicate Newman et al. (2011) because of its impact and the absence of a direct replication .Following the recent growing recognition of the importance of reproducibility and replicability in psychological science (Nosek et al., 2022), we aimed to revisit the first two studies of Newman et al. (2011) by conducting a close, independent, and well-powered replication and extensions Registered Report.
+We chose to replicate Newman et al. (2011) because of its impact and the potential in improving on its reproducibility, clarity, methods, and reporting.

+Newman et al. (2011)’s findings have had substantial impact on scholarly research in consumer behavior, social psychology, and behavioral economics and at the time of writing (July 2024), the article was cited 388 times (according to Google Scholar).
+Following the recent growing recognition of the importance of reproducibility and replicability in psychological science (Nosek et al., 2022), we aimed to revisit the first two studies of Newman et al. (2011) by conducting a close, independent, and well-powered replication and extensions Registered Report.